isomerpages/nlb-IOHA2020/_papers/p2a---exhibiting-oral-history.md

 We organised a photography workshop to create photographic work.
 We conducted four sessions: introducing art in photography, poetics in photography and building personal stories.
 At the last session, we exchanged works and stories.
 This project shows how oral history can be shown in visual media, which can communicate deeply and can be more inspirational.

-Kanako Sasaki is an assistant professor at Tohoku University, Japan.
+<b>Kanako Sasaki</b> is an assistant professor at Tohoku University, Japan.
 Currently archiving memories of Namie in various media, she has been involved in the community since 2011.
-The project may be found at https://namiehours.net.
+The project may be found at <a href="https://namiehours.net">https://namiehours.net</a>.

-Keywords: archive system; artistic expression; Fukushima; photographs; stories
+<b>Keywords:</b> archive system; artistic expression; Fukushima; photographs; stories

-Lu Wenshi (Singapore) The Times of Unrest: Bridging the Gaps
+<b>Lu Wenshi (Singapore)</b> The Times of Unrest: Bridging the Gaps

 This presentation covers the importance of oral history in engaging audience in historical sites associated with the times of unrest.
 Drawing examples from significant sites of Southeast Asia, the session would highlight the role of oral history as a primary source to bridge the gaps in the curation process, as well as how it enhances audience experience during their visit to the sites.
 The case studies covered in this presentation would be beneficial to oral history practitioners and heritage professionals who intend to curate an exhibition or a trail that weaves in oral history accounts.

-Lu Wenshi is the Manager/Archives Services at the National Archives of Singapore (NAS).
+<b>Lu Wenshi</b> is the Manager/Archives Services at the National Archives of Singapore (NAS).
 Formerly an Oral History Specialist with the NAS’ Oral History Centre, and being the project manager for the revamp of the Former Ford Factory exhibition “Surviving the Japanese Occupation: War and its Legacies”, she sees the importance of oral history not just in filling in gaps in historical information, but also to engage audience by appealing to their hearts through oral history interviews.

 Wenshi is a traveller by passion, who has a keen interest in Indochina.
 Having been to the sites of turbulent histories in Cambodia and Vietnam, and hearing first-hand accounts of war veterans, she believes in the importance of oral history when it comes to the curation of exhibitions and stories.

-Keywords: curate; exhibition; trail; war
+<b>Keywords:</b> curate; exhibition; trail; war